Twelve Month Woodworking Course – Rowden Atelier

 Course Structure

 Rowden ensures students understand the capabilities of many different tools in their hands; a hand plane, a table saw, a pencil or CAD software.
-All useful at some point in the creation of fine furniture.
+All can be useful at some point in the creation of fine furniture.
 We ensure they develop the confidence to appreciate the scope and limitations of each and when each might be appropriate.

 Your Tutors